useblocks/sphinx-needs-enterprise/docs/scripts/export.rst

 -h / --hours
 ~~~~~~~~~~~~
-Allows to manipulate the ``updated_at`` value of each need.
+Allows you to manipulate the ``updated_at`` value of each need.

-Useful to test uploads with the same data but with different timestamp.
+Useful to test uploads with the same data but with a different timestamp.

 Allows positive and negative floating numbers (e.g. '2' or '-3.5'), which will be added or subtracted from current
 time.